AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### National Highways Traffic

 We start by collecting traffic data from the UK’s National Highways API.
-We select two key sites: - **A14/2040A**: Access to Felixstowe Port - **M27/9132B**: Access to Southampton Port
+We select two key sites:
+- **A14/2040A**: Access to Felixstowe Port
+- **M27/9132B**: Access to Southampton Port

-These sites provide monthly data on total vehicle flow and the proportion of large vehicles registered at each site.
+The API provides monthly data on total vehicle flow and the proportion of large vehicles registered at each site.

 ``` r